Sunday Worship | 9:30am, 11:30am & 6:00pm | (*For sign language interpretation, email: Sarah Garner. )

 WORSHIP PASTOR | Marty Reardon

 Marty directs our methods of worship here at Trinity.
 He fosters and cares for the musicians and worship leaders as well as the volunteers who help with sound and slide presentations.
-Marty often leads the midday prayer service in addition to our monthly worship and prayer nights.
+Marty often leads Sunday worship on the Westside as well as our monthly Worship and Prayer Services.
 Marty and his wife Jennifer have three children, Elliot, Bella & Oliver.

 ADMINISTRATIVE PASTOR | Matt Yoder